 This page describes quotas and request limits for Cloud Storage.
+You can request increases to quotas, but limits cannot be adjusted.

-There is a per-project rate limit to bucket creation and deletion of approximately 1 operation every 2 seconds, so plan on fewer buckets and more objects in most cases.
+There is a per-project rate limit to bucket creation and deletion of approximately 1 request every 2 seconds, so plan on fewer buckets and more objects in most cases.
 For example, a common design choice is to use one bucket per user of your project.
 However, if you're designing a system that adds many users per second, then design for many users in one bucket (with appropriate permissions) so that the bucket creation rate limit doesn't become a bottleneck.

 Highly available applications should not depend on bucket creation or deletion in the critical path of their application.
 Bucket names are part of a centralized and global namespace: any dependency on this namespace creates a single point of failure for your application.
-Due to this and the 1 operation per 2-second limit mentioned above, the recommended practice for highly available services on Cloud Storage is to pre-create all the buckets necessary.
+Due to this and the 1 request per 2-second limit mentioned above, the recommended practice for highly available services on Cloud Storage is to pre-create all the buckets necessary.

 There is an update limit on each bucket of once per second, so rapid updates to a single bucket (for example, changing the CORS configuration) won't scale.

-For buckets with Cloud Pub/Sub notifications:
+For buckets with Pub/Sub notifications:

 The bucket can have up to 100 total notification configurations.